Photon-HDF5/photon-hdf5/docs/phdata.rst

 - **measurement_type**: (string) the type of the measurements.
 Valid names
   are:

-  - "smFRET" (1 excitation color, 2 detection colors)
+  - "smFRET" (1 excitation wavelengths, 2 detection spectral bands).
+If ``/setup/lifetime`` is True the measurement also includes TCSPC nanotimes.
-  - "smFRET-usALEX" (2 excitation colors, 2 detection colors)
+  - "smFRET-usALEX" (2 excitation wavelengths, 2 detection colors)
-  - "smFRET-usALEX-3c" (3 excitation colors, 3 detection colors)
+  - "smFRET-usALEX-3c" (3 excitation wavelengths, 3 detection colors)
-  - "smFRET-nsALEX" (2 excitation colors, 2 detection colors)
+  - "smFRET-nsALEX" (2 pulsed-laser wavelengths, 2 detection colors)

-  New names can be created for different kind of measurements and we encourage users to submit new name requests.
+  - "generic" a generic measurement defined by fields in ``/setup`` and ``measurement_specs``

+  We encourage users to submit requests for new measurement types.
+The advantage of a "specific" measurement type compared to a "generic" one is that a "specific" measurement type can have additional fields (mandatory or optional) to save specific info (e.g. ``alex_period``for "smFRET-usALEX").

 The *measurement_type* field describes the type of measurement saved within the file.
 It is an important field allowing software